AirTrain Newark: Replacement

 The system has a projected lifespan of 25 years.
 In April 2015, the PANYNJ suggested that initial work to replace the system would cost $40 million in consultant and engineering studies.
 In 2017, the Port Authority decided to include the then $1.7 billion PATH extension to the Newark Liberty International Airport "RailLink" station in their 2017 10-year capital plan, while the AirTrain was given $300 million for maintenance and repairs.

 However, in January 2019, New Jersey Governor Phil Murphy announced a plan for a $2 billion replacement project for the AirTrain.
 Murphy has stated that replacement is necessary because the system is reaching the end of its projected 25-year life and is subject to persistent delays and breakdowns.
 The Port Authority would be responsible for funding the project.
 In October 2019, the Port Authority's Board of Commissioners approved the AirTrain Newark Replacement Project, with an estimated cost of $2.05 billion.
 Construction was expected to start in 2021 and be completed in 2024.
 A draft environmental impact statement was completed in February 2021 when the proposed opening date was shifted to 2026.
 Federal environmental approval for the project was received later that year.

 In December 2023, the Port Authority announced that Doppelmayr will manufacture the replacement system, awarding them the contract in the first phase of the project's contract procurement process.
 The new system will use automated, cable-driven trains, and many portions of the route will travel along new alignments; the new system will be in 2.5 mi in length and have four stations.
 Tutor Perini received a $1.2 billion contract in November 2024 to construct the new system's stations and elevated tracks, at which point the system's cost had increased to $3.5 billion and the opening date shifted further to 2030.
 Parsons Corporation was hired the next month to design the stations and guideway.
+Work on the AirTrain Newark replacement commenced October 7, 2025.
+Because it wished to prioritize the AirTrain replacement, the PANYNJ deferred an extension of the PATH's Newark–World Trade Center line to Newark Airport by ten years.

+Starting January 15, 2026, the AirTrain is suspended on weekdays between 5:00 AM until 3:00 PM to allow construction on the replacement project, with a brief temporary reopening of service on May 22.
+Additional suspensions are also planned from September 30 until October 30 of the same year, and for October 30, 2026 lasting until January 15, 2027.
+Throughout each of the shutdowns, AirTrain service will be replaced by temporary free shuttle buses, where it will feature a temporary additional stop at the rental car facility outside of Terminal A. On January 15, 2026, AirTrain service was truncated back to P4, its former terminus, where riders are currently required to use replacement shuttle buses for service to and from the RailLink station.